NEW BRUNSWICK, NJ - Hate incidents across the country have been on the rise in the past year, and New Brunswick has been no exception.

 That’s why city officials will be partnering with the Borough of Highland Park and the Mason Gross School of the Arts at Rutgers University, for a month-long arts project meant to promote peace, love and understanding.

-“Windows of Understanding: We See Through Hate,” as the project is titled, will kick off on Dr. Martin Luther King, Jr. Day, on Jan.
+“Windows of Understanding: We See Through ,” as the project is titled, will kick off on Dr. Martin Luther King, Jr. Day, on Jan.
 15 and will continue for the next month.

 Roughly two dozen businesses in the borough and city, are taking part.
 Many of those businesses line the streets of the downtown areas; Raritan Avenue in Highland Park, and George and French streets in New Brunswick.

-For the entire month, they'll display artwork on their windowsills aimed at combating several hate and bias incidents which have been on the rise in the past year.
+For the entire month, they'll display artwork on their windowsills aimed at promoting counter messages to many of the hate and bias incidents which have been on the rise in the past year.

 During the official kick-off, the organizers will host a series of hour-long walking tours in New Brunswick and Highland Park to showcase the art.

-The idea for the next month is to "create literal windows of understanding,” said co-founder and organizer Cassandra Oliveras-Moreno, an administrator at the Mason Gross Visual Arts Department.
+The idea for the next month is to "create literal windows of understanding,” said co-founder and organizer Cassandra Oliveras-Morena, an administrator at the Mason Gross Visual Arts Department.

-“Our hope is that this really communicates solidarity,” Oliveras-Moreno said.
+“Our hope is that this really communicates solidarity,” Oliveras-Morean said.

 Artists, of which there are about 20, were individually assigned to particular businesses; then they’d meet and exchange ideas about the mission of each particular store.